knuton/play-stylus/README.md

 sbt settings
 ------------

-  - `compile:resource-generators`: The stylus file watcher is beind added here
+  - `compile:resource-generators`: The stylus file watcher is being added here
   - `play-stylus-entry-points`: All files matching `app/assets/**/*.styl`, except files starting in an underscore
   - `play-stylus-options`: Currently not in use